YunoHost/doc/install_on_cubieboard.md

 <img src="https://yunohost.org/images/cubieboard2.png">
 <img src="https://yunohost.org/images/micro-sd-card.jpg">

-* CubieBoard 1 or 2 (CubieTruck might work as well)
+* CubieBoard 1, 2 or CubieTruck.
 * A micro-SD card: **8GB** capacity (or more) and **class10** speed rate are highly recommended
 * An other computer to read this guide and access to your Cubieboard
 * A screen and a keyboard are recommended to control your Cubieboard if a problem occurs